Measures against coronavirus: A safe concert visit

 I have tickets for two different concerts in one evening / afternoon, can I stay in the concert hall?

-After the concert, all visitors must leave the building following the instructions of our staff.
+After the concert, all visitors must leave the building.
 If you have tickets for another concert, you can enter de Doelen again via the entrance indicated on your ticket.

 Can I have a drink in the foyers before or after the concert?